asgerkromand/ANLPDP_exam/questions_for_rob.md

 - Group contributions:
   - Hvordan deler man det op på ITU?
   - Er der en mulighed for at angive at man har lavet alt sammen.

+# Takeaways

+- Use model with the correct paragraphs as upper bound
+- Check if the cls-token has actually been trained for DanskBERT (usually with next sentence prediction, could be that they masked it)
+- We need to motivate why we're using the greedy approach, computation and legal stuff